Partner Portal

 • Always take into account temperature swings at the installation place of the detectors.

 • Do not activate settings that use the detector radio module more frequently, unless it’s necessary.
-We are talking about the Always Active mode and reducing the detector ping interval.
+We are talking about the Always active mode and reducing the detector ping interval.

 • Use only recommended cells.
 Replace the whole battery only, using the same type of cells produced by one manufacturer.